-Some countries and cultures still honor the lying in period and it takes place from about the first three to six weeks after childbirth.
-It’s roughly the amount of time our bodies need to physiologically heal, the time when we schedule a postpartum checkup, and generally when we start to get into the rhythm of our motherhood.
+Some countries and cultures still honor the “lying in” period and it takes place up to the first three to six weeks after childbirth.
+It’s roughly the amount of time our bodies need to physiologically heal, the time when we schedule a postpartum checkup, and when we generally start to get into the rhythm of our motherhood.

 Women in America are increasingly reclaiming this time and space.
 Some call it the fourth trimester.
 Others advocate for women to cultivate their “village”—a support system of people dedicated to nurturing the postpartum woman.